 The Chinzanso has the most illustrious history of any hotel in Tokyo.
 The land and garden were painted by Hiroshige in the 17th century and owned by an elder statesman around the turn of the 19th century then subsequently developed as a free-standing hotel.
-The garden is without doubt one of the finest in Tokyo with cherry blossom trees, a pagoda and meandering paths around the central pond creating a sublime environment especially in blossom season.
+The garden is without doubt one of the finest in Tokyo with well-tended trees, a three-story pagoda, a traditional tea house and manicured paths that meander around the central pond – all in all, a sublime environment, which is arguably at its best during cherry blossom season.
+The Kanda River is also just a few mere steps away, and is especially scenic during the summer months, when fire flies come out to cast their romantic glow around.

 The garden is by no means the only highlight of the property.
 It impresses on arrival with a beautifully curated lobby with lounge sofas, chandeliers and artworks that look as if they have been transported from a penthouse in Europe.
 This style was very much in vogue after the war and is still appreciated by the largely Japanese clientele.
 This does put it at risk of becoming a museum piece, but the Chinzanso feels fresh, unlike some of the other heritage hotels which feel rather musty and dated now.

 The Chinzanso boasts half a dozen restaurants with a range of cuisines - French, Italian and Japanese - where guests are bound to dine as the hotel's only disadvantage is its location.
 It is a taxi or train ride to dining areas such as Shinjuku or Ikebukuro, but this distance does add to the sense of an oasis of luxury that is neither halfway up a skyscraper nor bustling with people like the downtown hotels.